 - Listening to podcasts: Am I the only one who senses that podcasts are so freaking popular right now?
 Well depending on which podcast programs you favor, they for sure add so much knowledge to your life in such an easy way.
 If you don’t know what a podcast is, it is the child of an iPod and a broadcast (pod + cast), or an audio-based file that you can download from the Internet, iTunes or any other websites for your portable music player.
 Podcasts most often come in series that run on a regular schedule so that subscribers can listen to a new podcast every time they’re notified.
 A lot of podcasts generally run pretty long, almost up to an hour at the longest, which makes them amazing for long drives, nature walks, runs, work, chores, anything that needs a little something-something to feel more pleasureable.
 Like YouTube channels, you can listen to all kinds of podcasts, whether related to health, yoga, exercise, nutrition, business, wellness, life, relationships, work, self-improvement, meditation, politics, culture and so much more.
-My personal favorite podcasts are Beyond the Podcast run by one of my favorite YouTubers Brian Turner and The Skinny Confidential Him & Her Podcast by Lauryn Evarts and Michael Bosstick, both of The Skinny Confidential blog.
-They’re pretty different from each other but I absolutely love the personalities behind both and how they handle the subjects they talk about.
+One of my personal favorite podcasts are Beyond the Podcast run by one of my favorite YouTubers Brian Turner.

 - Walking frequently: Okay, I admit that I’m not always a trooper on this one because sometimes, I feel like plopping on the bed and blogging and movie-marathoning all day.
 However, I try to walk as often as possible when I am out, usually for more than an hour at least four to five times a week.
 What I do is walk my dog, choose to explore new places that demand a lot of walking, and/or park my car as far from my destination as possible–usually half a mile–so I can get in a lot of steps in for the day.
 All three of these are incredible life hacks to move your body and circulation, but there are so many others ways to incorporate walking into your routine.
 In order to really motivate yourself to walk, try investing in a steps counter and stick to a daily goal.
 You’ll find that depending on what you do, it’s actually very easy to add more steps in.